EasyCode Pillars Walkthrough

 Select a project to see the option to share it with others:

 By selecting ‘Share’, you’ll have the option to share the project through a link or by embedding it into a website:

 What should teachers and/or students do if they have a question while working on a project?

 Questions submitted from a teacher account will be sent to Learning.com’s Customer Support email address.

 Questions submitted from a student account will be emailed to the teacher.
 Students are required to enter an email address, but they can enter the teacher’s email if the student does not have one.

 Visit the Codesters Facebook Community Page!

 This forum is available to those using Codesters in the classroom to come together to ask questions, share best-practices, and talk about their experiences teaching coding.

-You can find more educator resources in the EasyCode Pillars tile in your Learning.com Library and on our Support site.
+You can find more educator resources in the EasyCode Pillars tile in your Learning.com Library.